 - Supporting consumer choice - through accurate and meaningful labelling and by making publicly available information on food safety issues, survey results and enforcement activity.

 Our work is overseen by the Welsh Food Advisory Committee.
-The Committee was established to provide advice and information to the Agency in Wales and is chaired by Dr Roland Salmon.
+The Committee was established to provide advice and information to the Agency in Wales and is chaired by Dr Ruth Hussey.
 Open committee meetings, held every few months at locations across the country, are an example of the FSA in Wales' commitment to openness.

 The Welsh Food Advisory Committee has eight other members, who each provide a wide base of knowledge of food and food-related issues.
 Biographies of each member can be found on this site - click on The Welsh Food Advisory Committee at the main Wales page menu.